livetheoogway/python-uime/README.md

 The day you start forgetting your engineering principles and start overloading your one script to do many things (because duh! that was the whole point of writing it as a script), these cli tools start to fall apart.
 Not the mention the amount of code you'd have to write, like stitching parsers and subparsers and subsubparsers and.. <br>

-This goes without saying, for proper production scripts, UI-me is not the way to go.
-But for those quick and dirty daily / personal scripts, you should find this useful <br>
+Having said that, for proper production scripts, UI-me is not the way to go.
+But for those quick and dirty daily / personal scripts, you would find UI-me useful <br>

 ## Features